marcosjroig/snake-and-ladders/README.md

 - __PlayMessage__: I created this object with the idea of the create a separated section where to put the logic related with the player's interaction, so in the future when a player change position if can show a popup, move something in a graphic UI, etc.
 - __Seed classes__: inside of the SeedData folder I placed a few clases used for the Game to create the objects.
 I will normally use this in the test project, but I wanted to implement a console application to see the game log.

 __Note__: I didn't add any IoC container for the Dependency injection, even if the code is testable and the interfaces are ready.
 I normally use the IoC container of the ASP.NET Core, registering the mappings between classes and interfaces in the start class.
+The Program class and seed classes have some classes instantiated instead of getting injected like I explained before I tried to keep the solution simple.

 ### How do you envision your solution evolving in the future?